Dragonheart: Casting

 During his time location scouting in Spain, Johnson created the character of Draco.
 He and Pogue shaped it for Sean Connery, a client of Creative Artists Agency (CAA) at the time, who was Johnson's only choice in mind to voice Draco.
 Johnson wanted to "animalize" Connery's voice by giving it "deep resounding rumbles, and make the vocabulary such that it didn't sound quite human".
-Instead of how it's heard in the final film, "it wasn't just gonna be Sean Connery's voice coming out of the dragon".
+Instead of how it is heard in the final film, "it wasn't just gonna be Sean Connery's voice coming out of the dragon".

 After completing location scouting, CAA sent numerous English and Irish actors to meet with Johnson for the Bowen role, including Gabriel Byrne, Timothy Dalton, and Pierce Brosnan.
 English actresses sent for the part of Kara included Elizabeth Hurley and Patsy Kensit.
-Johnson then met the then-up-and-coming Liam Neeson, and the two hit it off, with Johnson noting how Neeson could be both brooding and funny.
-However, much to Johnson's chagrin, the studio refused to believe Neeson could pull off the action hero role since he just completed Darkman.
+Johnson then met the then-up-and-coming Liam Neeson, and the two hit it off, with Johnson noting how Neeson could be both brooding and funny, but much to Johnson's chagrin, the studio refused to believe Neeson could pull off the action hero role since he had just completed Darkman.
 Wanting a big-name lead actor for the film, Universal sent the script to actors like Tom Hanks, Kevin Bacon, and Arnold Schwarzenegger as potential Bowen candidates.
 The studio even suggested that Whoopi Goldberg voice Draco instead of Connery.
 Other actors considered to replace Neeson included Harrison Ford, Mel Gibson, and Patrick Swayze, Cohen's first choice for Bowen before Dennis Quaid accepted the role.
 With the castings of Quaid as Bowen and Meyer as Kara, Johnson said:

 Johnson also claimed that Cohen shooting the scenes with Lee Oakes as young Einon first greatly hindered David Thewlis's performance; Oakes spoke with a thick Northern English accent, forcing Thewlis to mimic the child actor's accent.